em-cultuur/adrez-mapper/README.md

   ],
   email: [
     {
       typeId: 'guid',   // if given, type is ignored, otherwise type translated to typeId
+      typeGuid: 'guid', // if found, used, otherwisd type added with this guid
       type: 'string',
       value: 'string',
       isDefault: 'bool',